 Best time to visit

 Try to avoid weekend days for your visit.
-On weekdays you will find much less people and you will enjoy a more pleasant tour and less queues to enter the main buildings of Prague Castle.
+On weekdays you will find much less people and you will enjoy a more pleasant tour and less queues to enter the main buildings of the Prague Castle.

-8. Organize your visit to Prague Castle
+Plan your visit to Prague Castle

 To make your visit as comfortable as possible, I have done all the work for you and here are the answers to all the questions that will arise when you want to go to the Castle.